Commercial Package Policy (CPP)

 Premiums

 This coverage part includes its own declarations and conditions.
-Several specific coverage forms are available to an insured to add to this coverage part based on the property exposures of the business.
+Several specific coverage forms are available to add to this coverage part, depending on the business’s property exposures.

 Common commercial property coverage forms include: